Frequently Asked Questions About MS

 – Unusual fatigue, weakness and exhaustion

 – Bladder problems

 No two persons with MS will necessarily display the same symptoms, making it difficult to predict the course of the disease for an individual patient.
-Symptoms may occur suddenly and remain constant, or may continue in a progressive or episodic pattern.
-The uncertainty and unpredictability of MS makes living very difficult for the victims, their families and friends.
+Symptoms may occur rapidly and remain constant for several days or weeks before improving, or may occur in a progressive pattern, insidiously over time.
+The uncertainty and unpredictability of MS makes living very difficult for the patients, their families and friends.

 To be accurately diagnosed with MS, your doctor will need to obtain a full medical history and perform a complete neurological examination.
 He or she will then usually request a complete set of MRI studies, nerve conduction studies, blood work and possibly a spinal tap.
 From these results it can usually be determined if your symptoms are attributable to MS.